 Forest Lodge Hotel, Church Street, Edwinstowe, Mansfield, Nottinghamshire NG21 9QA

-Killing the goose: The economic worth of countryside visiting, outdoor leisure and sporting activities, and of wildlife watching, is now firmly established.
+Killing the Golden Goose: The economic worth of countryside visiting, outdoor leisure and sporting activities, and of wildlife watching, is now firmly established.
 Yet the money drawn in by tourism and recreation often does not contribute to the sustainable management of the resource.
 In countryside visiting, the tourism pound does not necessarily find its way back to pay the costs of effective provision.
 Indeed, outdoor leisure and sporting activities generate substantial revenue to the national Exchequer and carefully nurtured this can grow further.